 With PC components getting more powerful and efficient with each new year, it comes as no surprise that the small form factor (SFF) and mini-ITX market has exploded in the last few years.
 The new blazing fast M.2 form factor NVMe SSDs are much more accessible and CPUs and GPUs are as efficient as ever.
 You no longer need a big PC to handle some hardcore modern gaming.

-The mini-ITX scene exploded in the last few years.
-In the last year however, options have matured.
-You can now browse through a heap of options but we've gone ahead and picked out the ones we loved working with.
+If you’re looking to build a new compact PC there are a heap of great options but we've gone ahead and picked out the ones we loved working with.
 They're fun, compact, and usually look great when completed.
 If you want a build that's easy to move and can still kick ass, a mini-ITX rig might be for you.

 That said, mini-ITX cases are often much tighter in terms of clearances and room for error.
 You'll have to spend more time planning your build, and making sure you buy components that will actually fit inside the case.
-(Many mini-ITX cases can't handle full-size video cards.)
+(Several mini-ITX cases can't handle full-size video cards and power supplies)

 On a technical note, all case manufacturers define a mini-ITX case as having a maximum of 2 rear slots.
 All of our choices fit this requirement.

 With all of that said, here are our picks for this amazingly fun form-factor.